-i (insert) Permission to copy a new product into the depot. r (read) Permission to list the contents (products) of the depot source. w (write) Permission to delete the depot (if it is empty), and unregister itself (not the products in the depot). c (control) Permission to edit or change the ACL. t (test) Permission to test access to an object and list the ACL.
+i (insert) Permission to copy a new product into the depot. r (read) Permission to list the contents (products) of the depot source. w (write) Permission to delete the depot (if it is empty), and unregister itself (not the products in the depot). c (control) Permission to edit or change the ACL.

-A sample depot ACL that grants its creator all permissions; user george permission to list and insert software products; members of group swadm permission to list and insert products, change the ACL and delete the depot itself; and everyone else permission to list the contents of the depot, would be:
+Table 9-9 Depot Permissions (Continued) t (test) Permission to test access to an object and list the ACL.
+A sample depot ACL that grants its creator all permissions; user permission to list and insert software products; members of grou permission to list and insert products, change the ACL and delet depot itself; and everyone else permission to list the contents of depot, would be: object_owner:crwit user:george:-r-i- group:swadm:crwi- any_other:-r- When a depot source object is created, it is automatically protected by a default ACL derived from its host.

-'''

-object_owner:crwit

-user:george:-r-igroup:swadm:crwiany other:-r-

-'''

-When a depot source object is created, it is automatically protected by a default ACL derived from its host.
 Products inserted in that depot will automatically be protected by an ACL derived from the depot.
-This concept is discussed in the "ACL Templates" on page 278.
+This concept is discussed in the "ACL Templates" on page 282.
+Product ACLs Product ACLs only apply to products on depots.

-Product ACLs

-Product ACLs only apply to products on depots.
 Products on roots are protected by the root's ACL.
-There are two classes of principals that are granted access rights to products:

-users Granted various administrative permissions.
-This class

-includes groups and others, both local and remote.

-hosts Target systems (agent/daemons) granted read permissions to allow product installation.

-Permissions on products are:

-w (write) Permission to users to change and delete the product and/or product information.
+There are two classes of principals that an granted access rights to products: Table 9-10 Product Principals users Granted various administrative permissions.
+This class includes groups and others, both local and remote. hosts Target systems (agent/daemons) granted read permissions to allow product installation.
+Permissions on products are: Table 9-11 Product Permissions w (write) Permission to users to change and delete the product and/or product information.

+Table 9-11 Product Permissions (Continued)
-r (read) Permission granted to target\hosts to read the source-depot product. (that is, grant permission to a remote system to install the protected product).

-c (control) Permission to edit or change the ACL.

-t (test) Permission to test access to an object.
+- r (read) Permission granted to target\hosts to read the source-depot product. (that is, grant permission to a remote system to install the protected product). - c (control) Permission to edit or change the ACL. - t (test) Permission to test access to an object.